 Chambers realizes there is no room for mistakes in either their research or commercial departments.
 Matt confirmed that they want to improve the submission process for legal marketers and the experience for the end user, and this year’s changes are reflecting exactly that.

-If you need help with your Chambers submission or strategy to benefit from these changes, contact me at email@example.com.
+If you need help with your Chambers submission or strategy to benefit from these changes, contact email@example.com.